Who I Am in Theory and Practice

 variety of reasons and try to mold my writings in the same ways.
 As for reading, I do prefer

-works that embody emotional, reflective, and gloomy themes.
-I’ve never considered one book to be my
+fictional works that embody emotional, reflective, and gloomy themes.
+I’ve never considered one book

-all-time favorite, but I do have treasured authors: Paulo Coelho, Jerry Spinelli, Donna Tartt,
+to be my all-time favorite, but I do have treasured authors: Paulo Coelho, Jerry Spinelli, Donna

-Hosseini, and Arthur Conan Doyle, to name a few.
-Quite a lot of their works have inspired my passion
+Tartt, and Ann Patchett to name a few.
+Quite a lot of their works have inspired my passion for

 knowledge.
-I view studying as an art form rather than a chore.
+I view studying as an art form rather than a drudgery.
 I take pride in gathering

-whether academic or a personal voyage, almost as much as I love to share it.
-It’s something I find
+information, whether academic or a personal voyage, almost as much as I love to share it.
+It’s

 Academia is a significant factor in my life.
 My quest for information extends far deeper than simply

 passing a class or memorizing a fact.
-I tested out of high school in my second year to pursue my
+I tested out of high school in my sophomore year to pursue my

 interest in biological sciences at a collegiate level.
 After completing my bachelor’s degree, I hope